 To assist with the identification of project-related risks and to establish an appropriate level of oversight for each project, the CFI has developed a Tool for Risk Assessment and Management (TRAAM).
 This tool has two components: the CFI's risk assessment and a summary of the CFI's oversight activities commensurate with the identified project-related risks.
-Oversight activities may include, for example, project-implementation meetings, financial reporting, project status reports, site visits, contribution audits and other ad hoc activities.
-These activities are tailored to each project to help ensure that the risks identified are being managed adequately.
-The TRAAM is, above all, a tool for the CFI and may differ in scope and extent from the risk assessment performed by the institution.
+Oversight activities may include: project implementation meetings, financial reporting, project status reports, site visits, contribution audits and other ad hoc activities.
+These activities are tailored to each project to help ensure that the risks identified are managed adequately.
+TRAAM is a CFI tool and may differ in scope and extent from the risk assessment performed by institutions.

 The CFI works collaboratively with each institution in the management of project-related risks.
-Input from the institution on its management and oversight activities will be incorporated in the TRAAM; this may influence the CFI's risk assessment and its level of oversight activities.
-As such, the CFI is willing to share with the institution the TRAAM for each project where the CFI contribution is \$1 million or more and for other projects deemed to be other than low-risk.
+We incorporate input from institutions about their management and oversight activities into TRAAM; this may influence our risk assessment and level of oversight activities.
+As such, we may share with institutions the TRAAM report for each project where the CFI contribution is \$1 million or more and for other projects deemed to be other than low risk.
 Over the course of each project, the CFI risk assessment will be revisited annually, or more frequently based on need.
-The CFI will also modify its oversight activities to reflect any changes in risks for the project.
+We will also modify our oversight activities to reflect any changes in risks for the project.